-Don’t forget to swing by Jen’s blog for the full round-up of other looks inspired by this portrait.
+Don’t forget to check out Jen’s blog tomorrow for other looks inspired by this piece!